Last Updated on October 20, 2020 by marvin v

 What the heck is alamid?

 Alamid, is also known as Asian palm civet (Paradoxurus hermaphroditus).
-According to same source, civet is a small, lean, mostly nocturnal mammal native to tropical Asia and Africa, especially the tropical forests.
+According to the same source, the civet is a small, lean, mostly nocturnal mammal native to tropical Asia and Africa, especially tropical forests.
 The term civet applies to over a dozen different mammal species.
 Most of the species diversity is found in southeast Asia.

 So alamid is nocturnal.
 It explained why I have never seen one feeding on coffee in broad daylight.
 They love hunting at night and hide during the day.

 How does alamid make the unique coffee beans?

 Alamid eats coffee berries, then defecates the beans, intact, and almost ready for roasting.
 Rumors said, coffee fermenting inside the animal belly was the reason for its exquisite taste.